 hard foam board ( I found this from an old election campaign sign) or anything hard but can be cut with a scissor

 1ply plywood (had this around my moms house)

 wall filler ( optional)

-this is to determine how much you want out of the circle to past the numbers.
+This is to determine how much you want out of the circle to paste the numbers.